 My mail for my OPT application or SSN card has been sent to the office - have you received it?

-At this time International Affairs staff is updating our processes in order to transition to remote work.
-Our office will monitor the mail and be checking at least once per week.
+Our office will monitor the mail and be checking at least twice per week.
 All OPT EAD cards and SSN cards received will be mailed to you at your home address via DHL or FedEx unless you arrange a time to pick it up in-person at our office.
 All OPT receipt notices will be scanned and emailed to you so you have a copy.
 You will be able to pick up the original document when the office fully reopens.